Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Cycle classes, correspondences, and -independence

 \begin{rem*} When $Z$ is a cycle in $X$, we believe that the method of \cite{Gil} can be applied to construct the cycle class map.
 However, the author does not know how we define the Zariski sheaves $\underline{\Gamma}^*(i)$ in [{\it ibid.}, 1.1]. \end{rem*}

 \begin{lem}[{\cite[2.1.1]{KS}}] Let $\st{X}$ be a c-admissible stack\footnote{ In the corresponding statement of \cite{KS}, they assume $X$ to be smooth.
-We think that this assumption is redundant and not enough for their and our purposes.
-In fact, in the proof of [{\it ibid.}, 2.3.2], they apply [{\it ibid.}, 2.1.1] in the situation where $X$ is not necessarily smooth.}, $\st{U}$ be an open substack of $\st{X}$ which is smooth, and $\Gamma$ be a generalized cycle of codimension $d$ on $\st{U}$.
+We think that this is a typo and, in fact, is too strong for their and our purposes.
+Indeed, in the proof of [{\it ibid.}, 2.3.2], they apply [{\it ibid.}, 2.1.1] in the situation where $X$ is not necessarily smooth.}, $\st{U}$ be an open substack of $\st{X}$ which is smooth, and $\Gamma$ be a generalized cycle of codimension $d$ on $\st{U}$.
 Consider the following commutative diagram

 where $j$ is the open immersion, and $i$ is the generalized cycle.
 Assume $i'$ is proper.
 Recall the homomorphism (\ref{pushhombasesm}).
 Using this homomorphism, the composition